rmsk2/6502profiler/README.md

     brk
 ```

-It is assumed that the test driver starts its execution at the load address (specified above by the `* = $xxxx` expression).
-The test
+It is always assumed that a test driver starts its execution at the load address (specified above by the `* = $xxxx` expression).
+When executing
-driver is assembled into a binary by `acme` in such a way that its load address is contained in the first two bytes (as usual lo byte
+the test case the test driver is automatically assembled into a binary by `acme` and then run by the emulator.
+The emulator stops when it encounters a
-first).
-The emulator stops when it encounters a `BRK` instruction.
-The corresponding Lua test script is also stored  (as `test1.lua` )
-in the test directory:
+`BRK` instruction.
+The corresponding Lua test script is also stored  (as `test1.lua` ) in the test directory:

 ```
 test_vector = "10203040"